First Nations Youth

 First, the government has denied proper funding to child welfare agencies responsible for the protection and well-being of First Nations children.
 This denial of proper funding has directly contributed to the epidemic numbers of First Nations children on reserves being removed from their homes and communities and placed in state care – a phenomenon referred to as the “Millennium Scoop.”

 Second, the federal government has failed to honour Jordan’s Principle.
 Jordan’s Principle is a legal requirement on the federal government to provide First Nations children with necessary services and products regardless of which level of government must eventually pay for those products or services.
-Jordan’s Principle is designed to ensure that funding disputes between levels of government (federal, provincial or territorial) do not result in the delay or denial of necessary services or products to First Nations children.
-In breach of Jordan’s Principle, the government has delayed or denied services and products to tens of thousands of First Nations children living both on and off-reserve.
+In breach of Jordan’s Principle and constitutional equality rights, the government has delayed or denied essential services and products to tens of thousands of First Nations children living both on and off-reserve.

 Has a settlement been reached in the class actions?